 So the increment of genetic content or we can say copy number variation disrupts or interrupt normal development and results in severe intellectual and physical disabilities.

 Much like the categorize of trisomy 18 or Edward’s syndrome, trisomy 13 can be divided into complete trisomy 13, partial trisomy, mosaic trisomy and translocation trisomy.

 Translocation trisomy 13:

 However, the sign and the symptom of the disease with the translocation trisomy 13 differ based on the amount of the portion of chromosome 13 translocated.
-But it is less severe than the complete trisomy.
+But is less severe than the complete trisomy.

 Mosaic trisomy 13:

 In the mosaic type of trisomy 13 situation, the fetus possesses two different types of cell populations, one with the triple chromosome 13 and one with the pair of normal chromosome 13.

 The sign and symptoms of disease with mosaic trisomy 13 are mild to moderate and also, it depends on how many cells contain trisomy.
 The mosaic trisomy 13 cases are very few.

 Partial trisomy 13: